Dog The Bounty Hunter Duane Chapman Talks About Dating After Beth’s Death, Being ‘So Lonely’

-Duane “Dog The Bounty Hunter” Chapman says that the hardest times for him, since the death of his beloved wife, Beth, are when he’s alone, Yahoo Entertainment reports.
+Duane “Dog The Bounty Hunter” Chapman says that the hardest times for him since the death of his beloved wife, Beth, are when he’s alone, Yahoo Entertainment reports.
 That’s why he tries to avoid being alone whenever possible.

-Duane sat down with ET’s Kevin Frazier for an interview that air on Tuesday night, and the Dog’s Most Wanted star made it clear that he’s still grieving from the death of his wife two months on.
+Duane sat down with Entertainment Tonight‘s Kevin Frazier for an interview that aired on Tuesday night, and the Dog’s Most Wanted star made it clear that he’s still grieving from the death of his wife two months ago.

-‘It’s really hard alone, because as soon as you get alone, bam, it hits you.
-So, I try not to be alone,’ he said.
+“It’s really hard alone, because as soon as you get alone, bam, it hits you.
+So, I try not to be alone,” he said.

-To that effect, his adult children, as well as team on the bounty-hunting crew, try to look out for him.
-He admits that he and his team deal with an uncomfortable Catch-22: sometimes he has to be alone, but the pain hurts the most when he’s by himself.
+To that effect, his adult children, as well as his team on the bounty-hunting crew, try to look out for him.
+He admitted that he and his team deal with an uncomfortable Catch-22: sometimes he has to be alone, but the pain hurts the most when he’s by himself.

-It’s become a familiar theme of late, Duane talking to interviewers about the pain of being made a widower after his wife lost her battle to cancer at the age of 51.
+It’s become a familiar theme of late — Duane talking to interviewers about the pain of being made a widower after his wife lost her battle to cancer at the age of 51.
 He’s been making the rounds of the interview circuit, promoting Dog’s Most Wanted, which debuts on the WGN America network on Wednesday, but of course, the topic of Beth’s death can’t be avoided.

-As reported earlier this week by The Inquisitr, Duane said essentially the same thing to a TMZ interviewer, saying that every day is a challenge.
+As reported earlier this week by The Inquisitr, Duane expressed essentially the same thing to a TMZ interviewer, saying that every day is a challenge.
 Similarly, last week, as reported at the time by The Inqusitir, he told Us Weekly that he would never marry again.

 JUST IN: Reality star Beth Chapman, wife of Duane Chapman, also known as Dog the Bounty Hunter, has "hiked the stairway to heaven," Chapman says on Twitter: